SlovakNationalGallery/webumenia.sk/README.md

 	the first time you do this it will take a while, a lot of different components need to be fetched from remote servers.
 Be patient, subsequent builds won't take nearly as long.
+3.5 - choose a database - you can set $DB_DATABASE in the environment and switch between different variants by editing that variable.
 4. start the app
 	```
 	docker-compose up